Dubai Textile Souk: Payment methods

 The main method of payment and preferred payment of vendors is cash, although there are credit card machine options available at some shops.
-The souk is also surrounded by multiple ATM’s allowing for tourists to get cash out if they need to do so.
+The souk is also surrounded by multiple ATM's allowing for tourists to get cash out if they need to do so.
 The currency of the souk is the local Dubai currency, Dirham (AED) with denominations of 5, 10, 20, 50, 100, 200, 500 and 1,000.
 About one US dollar is worth AED 3.67, although this is susceptible to change in different economic environments.
-There is also multiple money exchange options around the Dubai Textile Souk, another option for tourists to acquire cash to pay for products.

 Prices and bartering

 Most vendors offer negotiable prices, and there are often sales, particularly around major holidays such as Eid and Diwali, as most of the vendors are of Indian descent.
 It is suggested that consumers look around at all stores before buying items as many of the vendors may have different stock at lower prices or similar stock that is of better quality.
 Bartering is very common in the Dubai Textile Souk, like most souks around the world.
 It is thought that some vendors take advantage of tourists and charge more for their products, so bargaining is often encouraged.
 The items sold in the Textile Souk are good value and relatively inexpensive, ranging from 5–50 dirham for basic items.
 More high-end tailors, such as Dream Girl Tailors charge 60 dirham for a shirt or trouser or around 150 dirham for a dress.
-Other high-end items such as traditional colourful embroidered lady slippers can range between 65 to 200 dirham.
+Other high-end items such as traditional colourful embroidered lady slippers can range between 65 and 200 dirham.